oisdk/Argo/Documentation/Relationships.md

 # Decoding Relationships

-It's very common to have custom models that relate to other custom models.
+It's very common to have models that relate to other models.
 When all your models conform to `Decodable`, Argo makes it really easy to populate those relationships.
 Let's look at a `Post` and `Comment` model and how they relate.

 Our `Post` model will be very simple: